 If there is no damage and your prostheses are healthy, you don’t have to change them.

 Even if your braces damage your crown or bridges, it can be limited to aesthetic damage only such as a slightly cracked crown due to braces.
 If this happens to your front teeth crown, your dentist may repair it after your braces are removed.
 But, when this damage occurs to prostheses on your posterior teeth which are hidden behind your mouth, you should do nothing.

-However, the damage is more or for treatment purposes its structure is altered, you can tell your dentist to replace it after your braces are removed.
-In this case, after the removal of braces, whitening of natural teeth should be performed first so that the shade of prostheses or crowns can match with the shade of teeth.
+However, the damage is more or for treatment purposes, its structure is altered, and you can tell your dentist to replace it after your braces are removed.
+In this case, after the removal of braces, whitening of natural teeth should be performed first so that the shade of prostheses or crowns can match the shade of teeth.